instatetragrammaton/Patches/README.md

 # About

-This repository contains presets for various software synthesizers.
+This repository contains patches for various software synthesizers.
 Often, these are remakes - clean-room reverse engineered - of the sounds you can hear in popular music.
 Others have a more academical approach - to teach or explain certain concepts.

 I am not a fan of "studio secrets".
 I have been fortunate enough to learn from many people at no cost; it is only fitting that I return the favor for others, keeping the threshold as low as possible for everyone.